Table Of Contents

 Veterans’ conditions are based on the VA’s Schedule of Rating Disabilities.
 The rating levels for each type of disability are based on how much the residuals of said disability impair their ability to function in life and at work.
 An 100 percent rating indicates that the disability is completely or totally disabling.

-A PTSD rating may become permanent and total if the VA determines that it meets the 100 percent criteria and there is zero chance of improvement.
+A PTSD rating may become permanent and total if the VA determines that it meets the 100 percent criteria or if the veteran receives a TDIU classification and there a near-zero chance of improvement.

 The rating criteria for a total disability rating for PTSD are: